 While we at Maui Recovery do offer a residential program, we understand that addiction is far from a one-size-fits-all disease, and that a residential program may not be for everyone.
 Because of this, we have formulated a comprehensive IOP program for those who may not be able to commit to residential program because of personal obligations at home or at work.
-Our specific Intensive Outpatient program is offered by MRC at our new Wailea Town Center Location.
 This program is ideal for individuals who cannot commit to living in residential, have recently completed inpatient treatment and/or are looking for a step-down level of continuous care.
 Whether you are looking for continued recovery therapy on a part-time basis, or you are seeking an intensive yet flexible schedule that will accommodate your career and family life, IOP may be the right choice for you.
 Below is a description describing the benefits of IOP.

 Benefits of IOP

 One of the primary benefits of IOP is the ability of our clients to begin applying the vital life skills and coping mechanisms they learn into their daily lives while still actively participating in treatment.
 Our IOP program consists of approximately 15 hours of intensive therapeutic treatment each week spread over five days.
 Some of this therapeutic treatment will take place in a group setting, clients will also meet with an individual therapist once or twice a week for a one-on-one sessions and focused case management.